MRWilliamsGit/InvestmentInsight/README.md

 <br>
-<br> Hedge funds and other financial institutions are know for colluding and profiting off of insider trading and other shared secrets.
-In 2021, GameStop, an American video game retailer, experienced a short squeeze initiated by Reddit's subreddit r/wallstreetbets.
+<br> In 2021, GameStop, an American video game retailer, experienced a short squeeze initiated by Reddit's subreddit r/wallstreetbets.
 Reddit is a social news website that started the retail vs. establishment movement in investments.
 Since then, Reddit and subreddits like r/wallstreetbets has transformed into a platform for sharing investment recommendations and discussion.

 <br>
 * As more players participate in markets, alternative data sources are being utilized to generate alpha or above market returns